CocodriloCAD/Cocodrilo/validatation/Readme.md

     <em>Figure XX: Support Icon in Cocodrilo-menu</em>
 </p>

-Subsequently, add a support and a curve field to the canvas.
-A curve may be added the following way: double clicking on a free space on the canvas and entering
+Subsequently, add a support- and a curve-field to the canvas.
+A curve may be added the following way: double click on a free space on the canvas and wrtie in the appearing line *crv*.
+Then a curve-field as shown in fig. XX should appear.

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/51473791/224545525-d6409ca4-e05c-4c5c-b4b8-62607ccba771.jpg">
     <br>
-    <em>Figure XX: Grasshopper set up for body inlcuding fields for supports and curve</em>
+    <em>Figure XX: Grasshopper set up for body inlcuding a field for support and curve</em>
 </p>

+The orange color of the curve field indicates that it is lacking input data.
+To add input data, right click *curve* and choose *Set one curve*.
+Ensuilingly, the *Rhino* GUI appears and the a